nestordemeure/shelly/README.md

 $ shelly --docs git,docker,kubernetes set up a containerized app with CI/CD
 ```

+Edit [`config.json`](./config.json) to change the model (defaults to `gpt-4.1-mini`) or customize which commands run without confirmation.

-> ⚠️ **Privacy Note:** Shelly processes your requests, which might include your recent shell history, through Anthropic's API.
-If privacy is a concern, you will want to use a local model.
+> ⚠️ **Privacy Note:** By default, Shelly processes your requests, which might include your recent shell history, through the model's API.
+If privacy is a concern, you will want to [switch to a local model](https://llm.datasette.io/en/latest/plugins/directory.html#local-models).

 ## TODO

-* Switch to [llm](https://llm.datasette.io/en/latest/python-api.html) as a backend to open the door to other APIs / local models?
+* Ensure the explanation is displayed before the code block, maybe by making it part of the tool call.